hypermodern-python/website/docs/chapter02.md

     assert result.exit_code == 0
 ```

-Click's `testing.CliRunner` can invoke the command-line interface from within a test case.
+Click's `CliRunner` can invoke the command-line interface from within a test case.
 Since this is likely to be needed by most test cases in this module,
 let's turn it into a *fixture*.